DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged.md

 **Kobold warrior x 6:** _(These kobold warriors’ vital statistics are HD 1d4.
 HP 3 each.
 AC 15.
 MV 30 ft. disposition law/evil.
 Their primary attributes are physical.
 They wear leather armor.
 They carry three javelins each, a dagger, and 1d6 silver in coin each.
 Their special abilities include darkvision 60 ft. and light sensitivity (imposing a –1 penalty to attack rolls in bright light).
 XP 5+1.)_

-**Kobold serjeant x 1:** _(This lawful evil humanoid's vital stats are HD 2d4, HP 6, AC 15, MV 30 ft.
+**Kobold serjeant x 1:** _(This HD 2(d4) kobold serjeant’s vital statistics are HP 6.
+AC 15.
+MV 30 ft. disposition evil/law.
 Its saves are physical.
-Its special ability is darkvision 60 ft. and light sensitivity [-1 to attacks in bright light].
-It has chain hauberk armor, javelins x 3, shortsword, keys to room #5 and #6, and 1d6 sp.
-XP: 22)_
+Its special abilities include darkvision 60 ft. and light sensitivity (-1 to attack rolls in bright light).
+It wears a chain hauberk and carries three javelins, a shortsword, keys to rooms #5 and #6, and 1d6 silver in coin.
+XP 22.)_

 The room is infested with fleas.
 If a party of four sifts through the litter for 30 minutes, a small leather sack will be found.
 It belongs to the serjeant and contains 12 gp, 18 ep, 22 sp, a jade statuette of a squat, toad-like man (25 gp), and an engraved silver ring (15 gp).